...

 From my experience, it is possible that you could win an award of spousal maintenance from a judge even if your awards of property (both community and separate) are pretty substantial.
 The bottom line is that even if the property awarded to you is significant, it would need to be sufficient to provide for your minimum basic needs.

 To make this sort of determination, a court would need to get into a reasonably in-depth analysis of your living situation and what your costs of living are likely to be after the divorce.
-On top of that, your potential income and resources available to you would also be considered.
-If you are awarded property that is not easily liquidated, another factor could lead to a spousal maintenance award despite a significant property award being also made.
+Additionally, the court will consider your potential income and available resources.
+Even if you receive property that is not easily liquidated, you may still receive a spousal maintenance award along with significant property distribution.
 Consider also that your education, physical abilities, and inability to work on a full-time basis would also be essential factors.

 How do you ask for spousal maintenance in a divorce?

-Spousal maintenance should be asked for and requested in your Petition for Divorce.
+You should request spousal maintenance in your Petition for Divorce.
 If you did not do so initially, you ought to consider filing an amended petition that includes your request for spousal maintenance.

-Recall that it is not easy to be awarded spousal maintenance in Texas.
+Remember, obtaining spousal maintenance in Texas is no easy feat.
 Unless you suffer from a physical or mental handicap that keeps you from working, this presumption will hold in your divorce.
-Despite this presumption, you can be awarded spousal maintenance but must first show a court that you diligently looked for a job during the period that you and your spouse were separated and your divorce was pending.
+Even with this presumption, you can receive spousal maintenance, but you must first prove to the court that you diligently sought employment during the period of separation and pending divorce from your spouse.

 For instance- have you applied for jobs during your divorce?
 If so, you will likely need to produce job applications to prove this to a judge.
 Have you enrolled yourself into any inexpensive vocational training that could help you bring some of your skills up to date if you haven’t worked in many years?
 Any materials like this would be beneficial in providing your diligent search for employment rather than a reliance upon spousal maintenance.